Wireless Access Points (AP) may seem dated since most routers have built-in wireless, but an AP can be useful in many WiFi scenarios.

-Home owners can benefit by using 1 to 3 units, while a business can benefit by using many more.
-Ubiquiti Networks Enterprise AP are often used in trailer parks and motels for a easy budget solution to enterprise WiFi.
+Homeowners can benefit by using 1 to 3 units, while a business can benefit by using many more.
+Ubiquiti Networks Enterprise AP are often used in hotels and motels for an easy budget solution to enterprise WiFi.

-For those who need the fast speed the new 802.11ac protocol can transfer at then this NETGEAR 802.11ac Access Point is worth a look.
+For those who need the fast and reliable wireless signal the NETGEAR 802.11ac Access Point is worth a look.

 It is a good unit that would a good fit in a large home or a small office.

 It plugs into a wall outlet and can boost, extend an existing wireless signal or can convert a wired connection into a WiFi access point.